devamjad/pixel-coin/README.md

 So the First Step  We gonna use NPM in the order to use NPM,Which is the Node Package Manager you need to have a Node Js installed just go to [NodeJs](https://nodejs.org/en/) and download either the long-term support or latest version.

-# Check if npm is installed on your directory
+# Check if npm is installed on your machine

 * npm version